Chromatography separates components of a mixture based on their differential affinity between a stationary phase and a mobile phase.

 Retention Factor (Rf)

-\[R_f = \frac{\text{distance traveled by substance}}{\text{distance traveled by solvent front}}\]
+\[ R_f = \frac{\text{distance travelled by substance}}{\text{distance travelled by solvent front}} \]

 - Rf values are dimensionless (no units) and must be between 0 and 1